 Customer support is required in every industry to respond to service requests & information.
 When done manually, it takes a lot of time and other strategic work gets delayed.

-With the help of Robotic Process Automation, chatbots can be created to answer regular queries, emails, and complex queries can be forwarded to humans.
+With the help of RPA insurance automation, chatbots can be created to answer regular queries, emails, and complex queries can be forwarded to humans.

 5. Process and business analytics: